jacheung/jacheung.github.io/_projects/2020-04-30-localization-behavior.md

 If we can potentially find this representation of angle in the brain, we have the tools to manipulate these populations of neurons and bias perception.
 Understanding the circuit mechanisms that are involved in localizing objects could lead to potential therapeutics to restore the sense of touch.

+#### Resources
+For the original publication see [here](https://www.sciencedirect.com/science/article/pii/S0960982219309480) For the code used to generate all figures see [here](https://github.com/jacheung/localization-behavior) For the original dataset in [MATLAB](https://www.dropbox.com/s/0oxsc4uix5zd9dl/BV.mat) and [Python]https://www.dropbox.com/s/0oxsc4uix5zd9dl/BV.mat.